 - 1 tablespoon light olive oil

-- Drop matzo balls into simmering chicken soup and cover with a tight-fitting lid.
-Simmer for 30 minutes and don't lift the lid to peak!
+Drop matzo balls into simmering chicken soup and cover with a tight-fitting lid.
+Simmer for 30 minutes and don't lift the lid to peek!

 - Crush one to one and a half 8-inch gluten-free matzo crackers to make matzo meal.

 Always make sure your work surfaces, utensils, pans and tools are free of gluten.

 Always read product labels.
 Manufacturers can change product formulations without notice.